python-attrs/attrs/docs/init.md

 ## Hooking Yourself Into Initialization

-Generally speaking, the moment you realize the need of finer control -than what *attrs* offers- over how a class is instantiated, it's usually best to use a {obj}`classmethod` factory or to apply the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
+Generally speaking, the moment you realize the need of finer control – than what *attrs* offers – over how a class is instantiated, it's usually best to use a {obj}`classmethod` factory or to apply the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).

 However, sometimes you need to do that one quick thing before or after your class is initialized.
 For that purpose, *attrs* offers the following options: